 Teaching takes numerous forms.
 It occurs in lecture rooms, small discussion groups and seminars; in the supervision of medical and graduate students and postdoctoral trainees, including residents and other professionals on the campus and in the community; in the laboratory research setting; and in the clinical care setting, within the hospital and ambulatory care clinics, in exam rooms, at the bedside, and during clinical rounds.
 To meet the standard for promotion to the senior ranks, candidates must demonstrate a high level of effectiveness in at least one of the numerous forms that teaching takes in our School of Medicine.

-The teaching requirements for appointment or promotion on the Basic Science Educator/Clinician Educator Track do not differ in substance from those described under tenure track appointments, and the information should be documented in similar fashion (See the Documentation of Teaching/VUSM electronic educator's portfolio.
+The teaching requirements for appointment or promotion on the Basic Science Educator/Clinician Educator Track do not differ in substance from those described under tenure track appointments, and the information should be documented in similar fashion (See the Documentation of Teaching.
 While it is recognized that documentation of the level and degree of involvement of faculty in teaching does not necessarily indicate the effectiveness of performance, such information when collected over a period of time is a useful index of the interest, involvement, and competence of the individual as a teacher.
 The Documentation of Teaching Form will serve to guide faculty in the appropriate way to document and present the following information.

 For faculty proposed for Educator Track promotion with teaching as the primary basis for promotion, excellence may be demonstrated in several forms, including: